 The state automatically imposes two penalties for DUI.
 It suspends the license for 30 days.
 After the suspension ends, it restricts the license for 330 days.

 During the restriction, drivers may only use their car traveling to and from work.
-An exception is that they may drive to and from alcohol traffic safety classes.
+Except that they may drive to and from alcohol traffic safety classes.

 State Sen. Edward Pugh was backing his car in 2003 when he crashed it into another vehicle.
 Police then arrested Pugh for DUI.